-This delightful tale is another example of his colourful tissue paper collage style.
+This delightful tale is another example of Carle’s colourful tissue paper collage style.
 The story begins in the factory where the ducks are made.
-They’re then loaded on a freighter but during stormy weather ten little rubber ducks fall into the ocean and float away.
+They’re then loaded on a freighter but during stormy weather ten of little rubber ducks fall into the ocean and float away.

 Try the activities below with your students to help them practice counting sets of ducks and to learn how to use ordinal numbers.

-Have the children cut sections of ducks out of the free duck picture handout, glue them to their papers and then print or glue the correct number beside them.
-The children can then use crayons or felts to add water, plants, or anything they like to their pictures.
+Have the children cut sections of ducks out of the free duck picture handout, glue them to their papers and then print the correct number of ducks beside each group.
+The children can then use crayons or felts to add words, water, plants, or anything they like to their pictures.

 - Read Ten Little Rubber Ducks right through on the first day.

 - On the second day read the book and talk about the story and the pictures.